- Diversity, Equity, and Inclusion

 Failure to meet any of these criteria could result in an academic warning or separation from the major.

-The S/U grade option is not allowed for any CS course, Math course, or any course used to satisfy the Technical Elective or Specialization requirements.
+The S/U grade option is not allowed for any CS course, Math course, or any course used to satisfy the Technical Elective or External Specialization requirements.

 Just affiliate/declare with both majors and get an advisor in each.